apriltaoyvr/levels-101/README.md

 # Levels 101
-A page I made to practice HTML + CSS

-Concept was: Explain the Foundry VTT Levels module with visual aids

-It started as an infographic but I decided to try my hand at converting it to a site
+A page I made to practice HTML + CSS.
+It started as an infographic but I decided to try my hand at converting it to a site.

+Concept: Explain the Foundry VTT Levels module with visual aids

 # Screenshots
 ![image](https://user-images.githubusercontent.com/95392008/147806209-ae3fb531-7f00-49d2-9fd5-0eac7353bbb5.png)